 To support its efforts in the legislative, executive, and judicial branches of state government, the League has an active and ongoing political education function that it exercises both directly to its membership and to the voting public through general purpose political committees, particularly Texas Civil Justice League PAC.
 Because Texas still elects trial and appellate judges in partisan elections, the League and its PAC dedicates the lion’s share of their political and campaign activities to the election of highly qualified, fair, and impartial judicial candidates.
 The League also lends political support to legislative and executive branch candidates who have proven their willingness to work with the League to address legal policy issues.

-For nearly three decades the League has represented the common interests of Texas businesses and individuals in an accessible, efficient, and impartial civil justice system.
+For more than three decades the League has represented the common interests of Texas businesses and individuals in an accessible, efficient, and impartial civil justice system.
 The success of these efforts may be found in the ongoing strength of Texas’ economic climate and dynamism.
 Becoming a member of the Texas Civil Justice League is the best way to assure that this record of success continues long into the future.